geothachankary/airport-explorer-book/README.md

 * Using the Tailwind CSS framework (https://tailwindcss.com/) to style HTML.
 * Probably some more cool things I cannot think of right now... 😉

 Does this sound like fun to you?
-A bit more exciting than your typical "_let's display a list of items in a list_" tutorial?

 If so, then let's dig in!